-26.2 Loan and Advance Credit Arrangement
+Loan and Advance Credit

+Arrangement

-Loan and advance credit arrangement with shareholders, Board of directors, Chief Executive Officer, and heads of departments who are reporting directly to the Chief Executive Officer.
+Loan and advance credit arrangement with Shareholders, Board of directors, Chief Executive Officer, and heads of departments who are reporting directly to the Chief Executive Officer.
 Loans are offered at arm's length except for Management which are special concessionary terms as per staff loan guidelines.

-27 Settlement of liabilities (Payments) on behalf of another party
+Settlement of liabilities (Payments) on

+behalf of another party

-In the year ending 31 December 2021, the COMPANY did settle TZS 56 Mn liability (Payments) on behalf of related party (2020: TZS11Mn).
+In the year ending 31 December 2022, the COMPANY did settle TZS 30.3 Mn liability (Payments) on behalf of related party (2021: TZS56Mn).

-27.1 Transactions with related Victoria Insurance Brokers were as follows:
+Transactions with related Victoria Insurance

+Brokers were as follows:

-GROUP 2021 TZS 000 COMPANY 2021 TZS 000 GROUP 2020 TZS 000 COMPANY 2020 TZS 000 Carryforward Receivable from Related Party - - 27,312 Payments made on behalf of subsidiaries - 56,415 - 11,133 Payments received from of subsidiaries - (56,422) - (38,445) Due from related parties - (7) 27,312
+20 PANY 22 6000 GROUP 2021 TZS000 COMPANY 2021 TZS000 Carryforward Receivable from Related Party - - Payments made on behalf of subsidiaries - (30,369 56,415 Payments received from of subsidiaries - (3 0,369) na jeda i (56,422) Due from related parties 4 / 1 / 1 / and Table ing or gr (7)

-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2022 (CONTINUED)